RefesonPinho/RefesonPinho/README.md

 -👯 I'm looking to collaborate on a website development project, which I'm voluntarily as a scrum master being able to help, facilitate and learn how to lead teams within the development of applications in general in the field of technology.

-From Bahia,Brasil to the world✈🌍
+From Bahia, Brazil to the world✈🌍

 ![image](https://user-images.githubusercontent.com/89049212/138755263-6371bca9-33e4-4301-822c-d362e503f686.png),